vanzasetia/vanzasetia.site/src/blog/5-handy-sass-code-snippets.md

 }
 ```

+{% note %}
-> **Tips**: For animations and transitions, I recommend [taking a no-motion-first approach](https://tatianamac.com/posts/prefers-reduced-motion).
+For animations and transitions, I recommend <a href="https://tatianamac.com/posts/prefers-reduced-motion">taking a no-motion-first approach</a>.
 This way, only the users who choose to see them will be able to see them.
-Also, if the users' browsers don't support the `prefers-reduced-motion` media query, they will not see any animations and transitions.
+Also, if the users' browsers don't support the <code>prefers-reduced-motion</code> media query, they will not see any animations and transitions.
+{% endnote %}

 ## Sass-sy Copy Paste